2024 Annual Security Report | OCTC

 Training, Drills, & Exercises

 Each semester, the campuses conducts drills, exercises and appropriate follow-up training.
 These activities are designed to improve emergency response on an ongoing basis.
 After action report briefings and corrective actions plans are developed and conducted for each exercise or activation.
+Documentation of past exercises which include exercise descriptions, date, time, whether the exercise was announced/unannounced are available for review upon request.
+Contact the M&O office for more information or to make a request.

 The IT Department documents and files each SNAP Alert test.
 This includes a description of the drill or exercise, date, time of test, and how the test was announced or it was unannounced.

 OCTC will test the emergency response and evacuation procedures at least annually.
 Instructors are asked to point out the evacuation maps and the Emergency Response Guide on the first day of each semester.
 The College has mandatory fire drills on all three campuses annually.
 The fire drills test the evacuation procedures of each building.
-Fire drills were conducted on 2 November 2022 for the Main Campus; the Southeastern and Downtown Campuses fire drill was conducted on 3 November 2022.
+Fire drills were conducted on October 17, 2023 for the Main Campus; the Southeastern and Downtown Campuses fire drill was conducted on October 18, 2023.

 The Safety Notification and Alert Procedure (SNAP) Committee is tasked with the responsibility of sending the SNAP alert messages.
 The Committee consists of members from each of the three campuses.